Best of Costa Rica Mar 21—Apr 02, 2009

 Posted by David Wolf

-As we left this region, final stops in the foothills produced "best-ever" looks at several male Snowcaps, and, for some, a stunning male Lattice-tailed Trogon.
-After the heat and humidity of the tropical lowlands, it was refreshing to end our tour in the delightful Savegre Valley, along a rushing mountain stream amidst the magnificent temperate oak forest.
-Birds are not as abundant here, but a very high percentage of them are endemic to these highlands and quite unique.
-We were lucky with most of the high-elevation specialties—it took about 30 seconds to find the Volcano Junco—and had great looks at such scarce ones as Sulphur-winged Parakeets feeding in the croton trees and a singing Black-thighed Grosbeak.
-The outstanding bird of the area, however, is the Resplendent Quetzal, and both mornings we observed a veritable fiesta of these special birds, as they fluttered around the fruiting "aguatillo" trees, males chasing the females.
-Some would argue that this is the most beautiful bird in the world, and we certainly wouldn't disagree.
+After the heat and humidity of the tropical lowlands, it was refreshing to end our tour in the delightful Savegre Valley, along a rushing mountain stream amidst the magnificent oak forest.
+Birds are not as abundant here as in the lowlands, but a very high percentage of them are endemic to these highlands and quite unique.
+We were lucky with most of the specialties—it took about 30 seconds to find the Volcano Junco—and had great looks at such scarce ones as Costa Rican Pygmy-Owl (with a large frog!), Silver-throated Jay, Timberline Wren, Spangle-cheeked Tanager, Large-footed Finch, and Black-thighed Grosbeak, while the endearing Collared Redstarts that landed all around us, and even on us, were clearly favorites.
+The outstanding bird of the area, however, is the Resplendent Quetzal.
+Some would argue that this is the most beautiful bird in the world, and, after watching a full-plumaged male foraging in an open orchard at close range for 20 minutes, we certainly wouldn't disagree!

 All too soon it was time to return to San Jose, our grand tour of the highlights of Costa Rica complete.